Gymnast544/dsi-hdmi-rpi-zero/README.md

 ## Context

-This is a **CS140e (Stanford) final project** repository.

-- **About this repo**: it was generated/packaged with the help of AI to clean up the code layout/style and to make it easy to build + run as a standalone release repo.
+- **About this repo**: it was generated/packaged with the help of AI to clean up the code layout/style and to make it easy to build + run as a standalone release repo - if there are any issues building please flag them as this software is tested/working.
 - **Support**: if the build or SD-card boot process doesn’t work on your setup, please open an issue with your OS/toolchain version and the full build output.
 - **Credit**: this project heavily relies on the excellent bare-metal Raspberry Pi infrastructure provided by the **CS140e staff** (vendored here as `libpi/`, plus boot/firmware conventions).
-Any mistakes in integration are on this repo, not on the staff code.
+Any mistakes are in copying over the files to this separate repo.

 ## Features